lunatixxx/RCVMod/README.md

 -Blocked the exploit when ghost infecteds managed to breach the door to spawn in a closed checkpoint and attack survivor supposed to be in safety.
 -Cleaned end checkpoint saferooms of unwanted extra items.
 -Tank will not be blocked anymore by survivors on ladders.
--Frozen tank bug when a player join or leave finally fixed.
+-Frozen tank bug when a player join or leave is fixed.
 -Bugged doors will not resist to the tank punch.
 -Block players from being staggered by jockeys and hunters for a time while getting up from a hunter pounce & charger pummel.
 -Fixed jockey on survivor sliding slowly the ladder.